ayousry42/u3brain/Sampling Distribution.md

 ### X(bar) Distribution
 1. Any Random Sample from [[Normal (Gaussian) Distribution|normal distribution]] Normal(µ, œ²) have sample mean X(bar) where X(bar) ~ Normal(µ, œ²/n)
    Standard form:![[Pasted image 20221009234429.png]]
+### Examples
+- How you know when Trams are coming
 2. Central limit theorem
    Any random sample  with a mean µ and variance œ² is normal when the sample size is large enough (n ≥ 30)

 ## Estimation
 ### Definition